Skip to Main Content

 Low-light and infrared cinematography for your Czech production.

+Here is how this works in practice.
 Night vision filming uses specialized infrared and low-light camera systems to capture footage where conventional cameras fail.
-In the Czech Republic, this technique is widely used for documenting nocturnal wildlife—red deer and wild boar in Šumava and Bohemian forests, European bison in preserves, and white storks nesting in South Moravia—as well as for night cinematography in medieval castles and historic old towns.
+In the Czech Republic, this technique is widely used for logging nocturnal wildlife—red deer and wild boar in Šumava and Bohemian forests, European bison in preserves, and white storks nesting in South Moravia—as well as for night cinematography in medieval castles and historic old towns.

+Here is the short of it.
 We source night vision and infrared camera packages through rental houses in Prague and Brno, including Barrandov Studios and Letňany Film Studios.
-We coordinate experienced crews familiar with Krkonoše, Šumava, Bohemian Switzerland, and Moravian Karst.
-Our team works alongside the Czech Film Commission and the National Heritage Institute (NPÚ) to secure permits for filming in protected natural areas and heritage sites.
+We set up skilled crews familiar with Krkonoše, Šumava, Bohemian Switzerland, and Moravian Karst.
+Our team works alongside the Czech Film Commission.
+The National Heritage Institute (NPÚ) to secure permits for filming in covered natural areas and heritage sites.

 Capabilities